-The heritage beetroots we grow are the star of the August kitchen garden, they come in all colours, shapes and sizes, but this recipe suits the big purple beetroots familiar to us all.
+The heritage beetroots we grow are the star of the summer kitchen garden, they come in all colours, shapes and sizes, but this recipe suits the big purple beetroots familiar to us all.
 Their sweet summery flavour is intensified by roasting in their skins and it marries perfectly with the sage and soft ricotta.
 This is an impressive sharing starter that requires time in the kitchen, but is so very much worth the effort.
-This month we have given you a main and a pud that are very simple to make, so all your energies can be put into this show-stopping start to your dinner party.
 The recipe works equally well in the autumn with sweet roasted squash and new season walnuts in the dressing.

 For the pasta:

 For the filling:

 - 3-4 beetroot

 - Dried chilli

 - 25g finely grated parmesan

 For the sauce:

 - 100g butter